 Records consist of correspondence, legal documents, and plats pertaining to access and use of a public landing in McClellanville (S.C.), located on property owned by Archibald J. McClellan (d.
 1846).
 Included is a lease (1850) between Sarah A. Brightman and A.J.
-McClellan; plats (one oversized); notice and grounds of appeal presented by Mitchell & Smith regarding a petition by citizens of McClellanville (1881); extracts of conveyances and a will; legal documents pertaining to the case "Certain Citizens of McClellanville v.
+McClellan; plats, including plat of disputed property in McClellanville, dated June 4, 1881 (See oversize box for Collections 152 and 153); notice and grounds of appeal presented by Mitchell & Smith regarding a petition by citizens of McClellanville (1881); extracts of conveyances and a will; legal documents pertaining to the case "Certain Citizens of McClellanville v.
 J. Palmer McClellan"; and other items.
 Correspondents include A.J.
 McClellan, J. Palmer McClellan, George T. Taylor, and Julian Mitchell.